mahakaran/ensembleRefinementTools/README.md

-# ensembleRefinementTools
-$PySemble: tools for ensemble refinement protocol with PHENIX
+# PySemble: tools for ensemble refinement protocol with PHENIX